xz992/learngit/readme.txt

-test
-test
-:w

-second modify start from here
- line 1
- line 2

- third modify

- firth modify

-iiiiiii
-git tracks changes
+git tracks changes of files